The Lawton Standard Co. is raising the standard for foundries.

 At Lawton —

 In 2015, Alex decided to begin using the lean business model at Lawton.
-Later that year, he met Barry Adamski, current COO of Lawton, at a business function.
+Later that year, he met Barry Adamski, who became COO of Lawton, at a business function.
 They began discussing Alex’s plan to integrate lean into Lawton, and Alex found that Barry was also an advocate for this business model.

 2019 – present